bamsumit/slayerPytorch/README.md

 This package is a Pytorch port of the original Spike LAYer Error Reassignment framework for backpropagation based spiking neural networks (SNNs) learning.

+This work builds on initial implementation by [Luca Della VEDOVA](mailto:lucadellavr@gmail.com).

 ## Requirements
 Python 3 with the following packages installed: